 Can I buy wine at the event?

 Yes, the 45-, 75-, and 100-mile routes stop at Montinore Estate Vineyards.
-You can taste their wine, and if you decide to buy something our volunteers will bring it back to the start for you to pick up after 2:30pm.
-OLCC regulations say you cannot open it until you get home, but Montinore will be serving wine at the start/finish.
+You can taste their wine, and if you decide to buy something, our volunteers will bring it back to the Start/Finish for you to pick up after 2:30pm.
+OLCC regulations say you cannot open it until you get home, but Montinore will also be serving wine at the Start/Finish.